 Kamloops real estate guide & listings for sale

-Single detached homes are the most common housing type, representing the majority of buildings in Kamloops, whereas the remainder are mainly small apartment buildings and townhouses.
-About 40% of properties in this city were constructed in the 1960s and 1970s, while most of the remaining buildings were built pre-1960 and in the 1980s.
-This city is primarily composed of three bedroom and four or more bedroom homes.
-Roughly three quarters of the dwellings in the city are occupied by homeowners and the rest are rented.
+In Kamloops, many dwellings are single detached homes, whereas the rest are mainly small apartment buildings and townhouses.
+About 40% of homes in this city were built between 1960 and 1980, while most of the remaining buildings were constructed pre-1960 and in the 1980s.
+This city has a good variety of housing size options, ranging from lofts to four or more bedrooms.
+Homeowners occupy roughly three quarters of the properties in the city and one quarter are rented.